vidbina/vidbina.github.io/_posts/2020-04-10-startups-eu-vs-us.markdown

 [^2]: Europe has arguably experimented with collectivist political ideology more than America has.

 ### Collaboration
-For its individualistic-leanings, the American startup space has managed to prove rich with collaboration.
+For its individualistic-leanings, the American startup scene has managed to prove rich with collaboration.
 Founders will readily find themselves good mentors to help their businesses forward, especially around the Silicon Valley region, which [Quartz][qz] referred to as the "Pay-it-forward" mentality.
 [Leon